mando984/MultPy/README.md

 self.frame2 = SecondPage(self.show_frame3)
 ```

-In second_page.py, the difficulty level is chosen and stored in the Application class.
+In second_page.py, the `difficulty level` is chosen and stored in the Application class.
 Then it transitions to third_page.py from application. py.

 ```python

 self.frame3 = ThirdPage(self.show_frame4, self.start_level_callback)
 ```

 The game takes place there.
-When the user clicks the "Start level" button, it triggers in project.py:
+When the user clicks the `Start level` button, it triggers in project. py:

 ```python